juthomas/Electronics_MDMA/README.md

 ### Installation

-* Debian Based Linux
+* Debian Based Linux :
-  Install avr-gcc :
+  * Install avr-gcc :
   `sudo apt-get install gcc-avr binutils-avr avr-libc`

 ### Usage
-Setup port :
+* Setup port :
   `ls /dev/ > /tmp/file1`
   then connect board
   `ls /dev/ > /tmp/file2`
   `diff /tmp/file1 /tmp/file2`
   will give you the port
-past the given port to the `PORT` variable of the makefile
+  paste the given port to the `PORT` variable of the makefile

+* Upload to board :
-`make coffee` for build
+  `make coffee` for build and upload
-or
   `make debug` for debuging
+  `make help` for other options